-9/18/1986 How much does the past affect the present?
+Published September 18, 1986.
+How much does the past affect the present?
 How much of what we believe today can be attributed to what our ancestors believed in the past?
-Is the way contemporary men and women perceive each other influenced by attitudes prevalent during the years gone by?
-And do other beliefs of one culture eventually impact on another?
+Is the way contemporary men and women perceive each other influenced by attitudes prevalent during years gone by?
+And do the beliefs of one culture eventually impact another?

 One of the newsletters on marriage I subscribe to is published by The Association of Couples for Marriage Enrichment, or ACME, for short.
-In the September 1986, newsletter there is an interesting article by the founder, Dr. David Mace.
+In the September, 1986 newsletter, there is an interesting article by the founder, Dr. David Mace.
 Years ago, while studying marriage in other cultures, Dr. Mace found this account of the creation in Indian folklore.
-It gives some historical insight on what men and women in other cultures may have believed about each other in the past.
+It gives some insight on what men and women in other cultures may have believed about each other in the past.

 “In the beginning, when Twashtri came to the creation of woman, he found that he had exhausted his materials in the making of man, and that no solid elements were left.
 In this dilemma, after profound meditation, he did as follows.